dart-lang/platform/README.md

 `package:platform` provides a lightweight wrapper around the static `Platform` properties that exist in `dart:io`.
 However, it uses instance properties rather than static properties, making it possible to mock out in tests.

+### Disclaimer

+This is not an official Google product.